-- Announcements and notices of meetings and other events, and notifications of acceptance or apologies. - Requests for stock information such as maps and travel directions, brochures etc. - Requests for, and confirmations of, reservations for internal services (e.g. meeting rooms, car parking spaces, pool cars) where no internal charges are made. - Transmission documents: letters, FAX cover sheets, e-mail messages, routing slips, compliments slips and similar items which accompany documents but do not add any value to them. - Message slips. - Superseded address lists, distribution lists etc. - Duplicate documents such as: - o 'CC' and 'FYI' copies, - o unaltered drafts, - 'Day Files' (chronological copies of correspondence), - Personal diaries, address books etc. - Working papers, where the results have been written into an official document and which are not required to support it. - Published or reference materials received from other parts of the institution or from vendors or other external organisations which require no action and are not needed for 'record' purposes, e.g. trade magazines, vendor catalogues, flyers, newsletters.
+- Reference copies of University records. - Announcements and notices of meetings and other events, and notifications of acceptance or apologies. - Requests for 'stock' publications, maps/directions, brochures etc. - Requests for, and confirmations of, reservations for internal services (e.g. meeting rooms, car parking spaces, pool cars) where no internal charges are made. - Transmission documents: routine communications (letters, emails etc.) regarding administrative matters with no further value, routing slips, compliments slips and similar items which accompany documents but do not add any value to them. - Superseded address lists, distribution lists etc. - Duplicate documents such as: - o 'CC' and 'FYI' copies, - unaltered drafts, - Working papers, where the results have been written into an official document and which are not required to support it. - Published or reference materials received from other parts of the institution or from vendors or other external organisations which require no action and are not needed for 'record' purposes, e.g. trade magazines, vendor catalogues, flyers, newsletters.